 For decades now, industries have been borrowing each other’s ideas to stay ahead in the market.
 Smart marketing techniques—coupled with research-based knowledge—have been known to work wonders for business development.
 But unlike other industries, healthcare (particularly physician practices) often seems behind the curve in in everything from technology to staff retention.

 Taking a cue from successful businesses in other industries can benefit your own practice.
 You don’t have to stay mired in ‘the way it’s always been done.’
-You can adapt ideas from powerhouses like The Walt Disney Company and apply them to the everyday problems that are holding your practice back.
+You can adapt optometric business solutions based on ideas from powerhouses like The Walt Disney Company and apply them to the everyday problems that are holding your practice back.
 Here’s how:

 Create a next-level patient experience through the ‘Be Our Guest’ concept.